joomlatools/joomlatools-console/README.md

     joomla site:create testsite

-Add the following line into your /etc/hosts file on your host machine:

-    33.33.33.58 testsite.dev

-The newly installed site will be available at testsite.dev after that.
+The newly installed site will be available at /var/www/testsite and testsite.dev after that.
+By default web server root is set to _/var/www_.
+You can pass _--www=/my/server/path_ to commands for custom values.

 You can choose the Joomla version or the sample data to be installed:

     joomla site:create testsite --joomla=2.5 --sample-data=blog

-You can pick any branch from the Git repository (e.g. master) or any version from 2.5.0 and up using this command.
+You can pick any branch from the Git repository (e.g. master, staging) or any version from 2.5.0 and up using this command.

 You can also add your projects into the new site by symlinking.
 See the Symlinking section below for detailed information.